cta-observatory/lst1magic_mc/README.md

 ## Helping scripts:

 * `countjobtime.sh` - for accounting of how much resources were used
+* `checkprogress.sh` - for tracking the status of the running processing
 * `trimmc.sh` - special macro to remove some of the MCs with excessively large statistics